-You must also have successfully completed our week-long Summer School in order to progress onto this course.
-You can find out more about the Summer School here.
+You must also have successfully completed our week-long National School in order to progress onto this course.
+Find out more about the National School.

 We accept a range of international equivalent qualifications.
 For more information contact the School of Performance and Cultural Industries admissions team.

 IELTS 7.0 overall, with no less than 6.5 in any component..
 For other English qualifications, read English language equivalent qualifications